cacrookes/iOS_NHL_API_client_example/Udacity Final Project/README.md

 When a player is selected, an API call is made to get their latest statistics.
 This data is not stored in Core Data since it changes frequently.
 An API call is made every time the user opens the **Player Detail** page.

-## Acknowledgements
+## Disclaimer
+This project is in no way affiliated with the NHL or any of the respective teams.
 The team logos and NHL logo are the property of the NHL and the respective teams.
 They are used in this assignment purely for personal and educational purposes.
+If you are the owner of a trademark that is used in this project and you would like it removed, please contact me.

+## Acknowledgements
 I found the following resources helpful:
 - https://www.hackingwithswift.com/example-code/uicolor/how-to-convert-a-hex-color-to-a-uicolor
 - https://stackoverflow.com/questions/24658641/ios-delete-all-core-data-swift/38449688